Inmarsat takeover to clear final hurdle as hedge funds drop challenge

 “Having considered our position carefully, we now no longer intend to raise objections to the Scheme being sanctioned at the Hearing,” the hedge funds said on Tuesday.

-Inmarsat’s shareholders decisively backed the takeover in May, with nearly 79% of shares voted in favor.
+Inmarsat’s shareholders decisively backed the takeover in May, with nearly 79% of shares voted in favour.

-The hedge funds, led by Oaktree with a 2.85% stake, argued that Ligado could be on the cusp of modifying its license from U.S. regulators, which could potentially trigger payments to Inmarsat.
+The hedge funds, led by Oaktree with a 2.85% stake, argued that Ligado could be on the cusp of modifying its licence from U.S. regulators, which could potentially trigger payments to Inmarsat.

 The satellite company, which provides communications for aircraft, shipping and governments, said in November that the prospect and timing of any revenue or other value from its Ligado contract remained uncertain.